fbpx

 The return to France marks the start of a new era for Victorien Erussard and his team, more determined than ever to pursue their commitment to a low-carbon world.
 Ambitious new initiatives are unveiled, aimed at continuing the mission undertaken.

 Among these initiatives, the design of a new laboratory vessel, Energy Observer 3, is already underway.
 This demonstrator ship will experiment with synthetic fuels, high-temperature systems, co-generation and other innovative technological building blocks designed to improve the ship’s energy efficiency and decarbonising power.
-Each of the ship’s voyages will open a new chapter of exploration and innovation, capturing striking images and intense experiences that will feed into a new documentary series entitled: “Energy, an enlightened future”.

 Finally, to reinforce its educational mission, Energy Observer is announcing two major projects supported by its endowment fund: the creation of a digital platform , Energy Observer Weekly, dedicated to analysing and deciphering energy issues, and the Energy Observatory, a place for education and awareness-raising on the energy transition.
 The latter will become a unique cultural destination, at the crossroads of science, technology and the arts.

-Taoufiq El Amrani, Managing Director – Compagnie des Bateaux Mouches said, “Committed to innovation for 75 years, La Compagnie des Bateaux Mouches is naturally delighted to accompany Energy Observer on her incredible odyssey: She has tested and is still testing alternative energies for her boats and pontoons (hydrogen, solar, wind…), new materials, new and cleaner engines.
+Taoufiq El Amrani, Managing Director Compagnie des Bateaux Mouches said, “Committed to innovation for 75 years, La Compagnie des Bateaux Mouches is naturally delighted to accompany Energy Observer on her incredible odyssey.
+She has tested and is still testing alternative energies for her boats and pontoons – hydrogen, solar, wind … – new materials, new and cleaner engines.

 “In 2024, on the occasion of the Olympic Games, the Company put its first two electric boats into operation, a prelude to the greening of the entire fleet by 2028.
 Energy Observer’s pioneering initiative resonates perfectly with the decarbonisation strategy pursued by the Company for several years.”